 - Have an option of removing and adding a category.

 Having determined the future options, and understood how to measure their implementation, we set about redesigning the application.

 Design phased in

-For example, the application with a new appbar and kebab menu was first designed and released, then the open tab screen was changed, and then users discovered the news feed, etc. All changes were made within the same design concept.
+There were several steps taken, for example; the application with a new app-bar and kebab menu was first designed and released.
+Then, the open tab screen was changed, after which the users discovered the news feed, etc. All changes were made within the same design concept.
 The requirements of Google were taken into account when creating the design.

 Now, include news feeds into each section

 A user resolves two issues: instant access to a website, and a news feed from the selected sites.
 My Showcase was retained as some users felt like reading only the selected websites.

 The application interface should be appealing and not overloaded.